Ishmaeel/NitpickerModpack/README.md

 ## LogFixDefaultControls
 The Ultimate Nitpick.
 Removes two unused settings from `default_controls.ltx` to prevent two warnings from being written into console log.

+*Note: No longer needed for 1.5.2 which has it built-in!
+Woohoo!*

 ![LogFixDefaultControls](fomod/images/banners-01-06.png)

 ## NahMusic